-Whitehall is shorthand for the civil service and the administrative function of government.
-It is also, of course, a street, whose name migrated from a contiguous royal palace – for a while, the largest in Europe.
-With adjacent streets and precincts, this slice of London between Trafalgar Square and the Houses of Parliament can be claimed to be the most historically significant half mile in England.
+Whitehall is shorthand for the civil service, for the administrative function of government and for its sometimes uncomfortable intersection with politics.
+It is also, of course, a street.
+The name migrated from a palace located here, the main royal residence of the Tudor and Stuart dynasties and the largest princely residence in Europe.
+With adjacent streets and precincts, this slice of London between Trafalgar Square and the Palace of Westminster can be claimed to be the most historically significant half mile in England.

-Led by an art historian, the primary focus is the architectural significance of the buildings, their changes over time, their aesthetic qualities.
-Monuments, curiosities and odd survivals are part of the mix.
-But the history of a nation (and of an empire) is woven into the physical fabric: commentary will necessarily touch upon events past and recent, politics and people historical and contemporary.
+Led by an architectural historian, the primary focus is on the buildings and their changes over time.
+But the history of a nation – and of an empire – is woven into the physical fabric, and commentary will touch upon events past and recent, people historical and contemporary.

 Martin founded the company in 1988 to combine his background and continuing passion for art history and music with what he had learnt from ten years in the travel business.
 He has a BA (Hons) in the History of Art from the Courtauld Institute of Art, London University, and studied aesthetics in the Philosophy Department York University.
 After a number of temporary and part-time posts in the museum world, and spending a year in both Italy and Germany, he turned to specialist tour operating.
 He stepped down as Chief Executive in April to take on the new role of Creative Director.